Description

 Applying this definition to our asset in some examples:

-• The ratio of return and volatility (Sharpe) over 5 years of BUG Permanent Portfolio Strategy is 0.89, which is higher, thus better compared to the benchmark AGG (-0.4) in the same period.
+• The risk / return profile (Sharpe) over 5 years of BUG Permanent Portfolio Strategy is 0.81, which is larger, thus better compared to the benchmark AGG (-0.42) in the same period.

 Sortino: